wildart/logicalc/README.md

 Use to following script files while you work on your parser implementation:

-- First, run `build-grammar.bat` script to generate and build a parser source code a parser source code for a logical expression interpreter
+- First, run `build-grammar.bat` batch file to generate and build a parser source code a parser source code for a logical expression interpreter
-- Next, run `logicalc.bat` script to evaluate the generated parser with some test cases defined in the test script file,`logicalc.fsx`
+- Next, run `logicalc.bat` batch file to evaluate the generated parser with some test cases defined in the test script file,`logicalc.fsx`

 ### Linux